ArminJo/Arduino-OpenWindowAlarm/README.md

 **This disables the USB interface** and in turn the possibility to program the Digispark board via USB.
 To **enable it again**, but still save power, **connect the resistor (marked 152) directly to the USB 5 volt** that is easily available at one side of the diode.<br/>
 The correct side of the diode can be found by using a continuity tester.
 One side of this diode is connected to pin 8 of the ATtiny (VCC).
 The other side is connected to the USB 5 volt.

-Now the USB pullup resistor is only activated if the Digispark board is connected to USB e.g. during programming and the board consumes 5-9 ÂµA during battery operation.
+Now the USB pullup resistor is only activated if the Digispark board is connected to USB e.g. during programming.<br/>
+The board consumes 5-9 ÂµA during battery operation.<br/>
+The software loop needs 2.1 ms and with DEBUG 6.5 ms => active time is around 1/10000 or 1/4000 of total time.
+During the loop the power consumption is 500 times more than sleep => Loop adds only 5% to 12% to total power consumption.

 ## Reset button
 **If you do not want to remove power to reset the alarm**, connect a reset button between PB5 and ground.